Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 ### Technology Stack
 - Frontend: Next.js for server-side rendering and optimized performance
+  - Components: shadcn for standard component libary and the Vercel AI SDK UI for AI components
 - Backend: Supabase for serverless functions and Postgres database
 - Authentication: Supabase Auth
-- AI Integration: OpenAI API, Claude API, and v0.dev API
+- AI Integration: OpenAI API, Anthropic Claude API, and the Vercel AI SDK for a generative AI programming wrapper
 - Deployment: Vercel for frontend, Supabase for backend

 ### Third-Party Integrations